 The element of personal sympathy is mingled with our thoughts of Nancy Hanks, the mother of Lincoln.
 A gentle spirit, bravely enduring the hardships of her life until death gave her victory, our pity and affection go out to her and make more vivid the pathetic aspect of her story.
 Bereft of father and mother, we fancy her a sad little child growing up in the rough surroundings of a pioneer settlement; then as a serious and charming young girl, married to a frontiersman, Thomas Lincoln, who lacked the education she had managed to acquire; and later, a fragile mother, falling wearily to death as though to sleep, worn out with the harshness of life the toil, which had been her lot as the wife of a fighter of the wilderness.
 Nancy Lincoln seems to have been forced into a forlorn struggle with nature and circumstances, a struggle in which she yielded her life.

-The efforts, both of Lincoln's enemies and of many of his friends, to convince his countrymen that his origin was of the utmost obscurity and that in the technical gentle hood he had no part, have fixed firmly in many persons' minds the idea that his mother's family was as lowly as they unjustly contend was his father's.
-To those who have accepted this opinion, it will perhaps be surprised to learn that the Hanks family of England were gentry, with the right to bear coat-armor.
-The Hank's arms are blazoned: Bendy of six, azure and or, a chief ermine.
+The efforts, both of Lincoln's enemies and of many of his friends, to convince his countrymen that his origin was of the utmost obscurity and that in the technical gentle hood, he had no part have fixed firmly in many persons' minds the idea that his mother's family was as lowly as they unjustly contend was his father's.
+To those who have accepted this opinion, it may be surprising to learn that the Hanks family of England were gentry, with the right to bear coat armor.
+The Hank's arms are blazoned: Bendy of six, azure and or a chief ermine.
 While proof has not been found that these arms belonged directly to the ancestors of Nancy Hanks, the theory of the social insignificance of the lineage is thus upset.

 Investigations seem to prove that Nancy Hanks is descended from a family living in Malmesbury, Wiltshire, in the sixteenth century.
-Benjamin Hanks was the immigrant ancestor, who was in Pembroke, Massachusetts, at the beginning of the eighteenth century.
-His son, William, removed to Virginia and was the father of Joseph Hanks.
+Benjamin Hanks was an immigrant ancestor who was in Pembroke, Massachusetts, at the beginning of the eighteenth century.
+His son, William, moved to Virginia and was the father of Joseph Hanks.
 He was living in Amelia County, Virginia, in 1747.
-Joseph Hanks made his will, May 4, 1793.
-In it he speaks of his "Wife Nanny" and his "Daughter Nancy."
-Nancy Shipley was his wife, but it may have been a second marriage, for the daughter, Nancy, who was born in 1784.
-This would make Joseph Hanks a very old man, if he was the same Joseph who sold land in Amelia County, in 1747, then a grown man.
+Joseph Hanks made his will on May 4, 1793.
+In it, he speaks of his "Wife Nanny" and his "Daughter Nancy."
+Nancy Shipley was his wife, but it may have been a second marriage for the daughter, Nancy, who was born in 1784.
+This would make Joseph Hanks a very old man if he was the same Joseph who sold land in Amelia County in 1747, then a grown man.

-Both of Nancy Hanks' parents died when she was a child and she was brought up in the home of her aunt, Mrs. Richard Berry, as noted above.
-She was twenty-two years old when she married Thomas Lincoln, and but thirty-four when she died.
+Both of Nancy Hanks' parents died when she was a child, and she was brought up in her aunt's home, Mrs. Richard Berry, as noted above.
+She was twenty-two years old when she married Thomas Lincoln and thirty-four when she died.
 To her, it is probable that Abraham Lincoln owed much of the patient strength which helped him through the agonies of his country's struggles.